vinayprograms/gherkinplus/README.md

 ## Purpose

-Certain tools use relationships between features and scenarios as a way to build decision graphs and other graph based analysis.
+Certain tools use relationships between features and scenarios as a way to build decision graphs and for other graph based analysis.

 ## Design